Dynamic Navigation Tutorial

 As the interface is dependency injected, WoOF sees the @FlowInterface annotation and will provide an implementation of the interface.
 Each method on the interface will be linked by name to one of the following:

-This allows programmatically determining which is the next task.
+This allows programmatically determining which is the next function.
 It is possible to add further methods to the interface to provide alternate navigation paths.
 Navigation only occurs if the method is invoked.
-Please also be aware that navigation to the page happens after the method has completed.
+Please also be aware that navigation to the page happens after the current method has completed.

 The above configuration has the external flow linked back to the first template.